arduino/help-center-content/content/Arduino Cloud/General Cloud/About-Arduino-Create-Agent-on-macOS-Ventura.md

 id: 6489572696220
 ---

+> [!NOTE]
-> **Note:** MacOS Ventura introduced new security requirements that resulted in issues running or installing the Arduino Create Agent.
+> MacOS Ventura introduced new security requirements that resulted in issues running or installing the Arduino Create Agent.
 As a temporary solution, a special release[^1] was made for macOS Ventura with the auto-update feature disabled.
 These issues have been resolved in newer releases (1.3.0+).

 Learn about using the Arduino Create Agent on macOS Ventura.